ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.zigbee/README.md

 ## Hardware

 One coordinator device is required for each zigbee Adapter instance.
 The device must be flashed with the respective coordinator firmware.
-A list of supported coordinators, the necessary equipment for the firmware and the device preparation process for different coordinator devices are described [here (in English)](https://www.zigbee2mqtt.io/guide/adapters/) or [here (in Russian)](https://myzigbee.ru/books/%D0%BF%D1%80%D0%BE%D1%88%D0%B8%D0%B2%D0%BA%D0%B8/page/%D0%BF%D1%80%D0%BE%D1%88%D0%B8%D0%B2%D0%BA%D0%B0-cc2531cc2530)
+A list of supported coordinators, the necessary equipment for the firmware and the device preparation process for different coordinator devices are described [here in English](https://www.zigbee2mqtt.io/guide/adapters/) or [smarthomescene.com ](https://smarthomescene.com/blog/best-zigbee-dongles-for-home-assistant-2023/) or [here in Russian](https://myzigbee.ru/books/%D0%BF%D1%80%D0%BE%D1%88%D0%B8%D0%B2%D0%BA%D0%B8/page/%D0%BF%D1%80%D0%BE%D1%88%D0%B8%D0%B2%D0%BA%D0%B0-cc2531cc2530)

 ### Texas Instruments SoC